BIRDS AT CARNEGIE MUSEUM OF NATURAL HISTORY

 Sampling Procedures

-Destructive Sampling Terms of Use
+Destructive Sampling Loan Terms of Use

-- Specimens (including tissues) will be used only for the purposes stated in the Description of Research.
+- Tissues will be used only for the purposes stated in the Description of Research.
 The Description of Research may not be amended, nor may the material be used for other purposes without written permission from the Section of Birds.
-Samples are only approved for the study as outlined in the application and should not be used for any additional studies without prior approval.
+Samples are only approved for the study as outlined in the application and should not be used for additional studies without prior approval.
+The samples (or any part, extract, or product thereof) may not be transferred or lent to a third party or another laboratory without written consent from the Section of Birds.

 - Loaned tissues remain the property of the Carnegie Museum of Natural History (CM).
 Upon completion of the specified project, all unused material, including purified DNA, must be returned to the Section of Birds.
-We ask that usable samples (cloned genomic DNA, PCR-amplified mtDNA, syringes, slides, etc.) be returned to us for storage in the collection where they can be made available to other researchers.
+We ask that usable samples (cloned genomic DNA, PCR-amplified mtDNA, syringes, slides, etc.) be returned to us for storage in the collection, where they can be made available to other researchers.

 - Raw data associated with the computerized specimen record (locality, GIS coordinates, date of collection, collector, etc.) will not be supplied to or made available on any publicly available database (digital, electronic, or hard copy) without written consent from the Section of Birds.